Looking for ways to earn extra Nectar points? I’ve reviewed some of the best and easiest ways to increase your Nectar balance.

 A very simple one.
 Every time you buy an item using PayPal through eBay you are awarded 1 Nectar point.
 All you need to do is log in to your eBay account and link your Nectar card.
 Keep an eye on your Nectar account as there are occasionally bonus points on offer.

-There are several survey sites out there which will pay you in Nectar points for you to share your opinions.
+There are several survey sites out there that will pay you in Nectar points for you to share your opinions.

 Nectar Canvass is the most popular site to start earning extra points.
 On average though, only expect to earn around 40 points for 10 minutes work.
 That works out at only around £1.20 per hour.
 Even if you exchange your points at the double up event, the pay is still pretty poor.

 As you can see, there are plenty of ways to earn extra Nectar points.
 But with some of the options above, please consider carefully if it’s the right financial decision.
-Don’t take out Sainsbury’s car insurance for £50 worth of extra Nectar points if your policy goes up £100.
+Don’t take out Sainsbury’s car insurance for £50 worth of extra Nectar points if you could find the policy far cheaper elsewhere.

 And of course, you’ll want to make the most of all your Nectar points.
 Take a look at how to make the most of Sainsbury’s double up event.